ni/nimble/CONTRIBUTING.md

 ### Linting

 This repository is linted with [`eslint`](https://eslint.org) and [`prettier-eslint`](https://github.com/prettier/prettier-eslint).
-Use `npm run lint` and `npm run prettier` to confirm that your changes are valid.
+Use `npm run lint` to confirm that your changes are valid.
 Even better, install the recommended VS Code extensions for both linting packages.
 Configure **Prettier ESLint** as the default formatter and to format on save.

 ### Code owners